marieval/100DaysOfCode/README.md

 ### -- Day off - 24.12.2018 (Mon) --

 ### Day 130 - 25.12.2018 (Tue)
-**Today´s Progress:** I continued on fetching the weather-info from the https://openweathermap.org/ for my _Weather-App_.
+**Today´s Progress:** I continued on working on my _Weather-App_ (getting the weather-info from the openweatherma API).
+Read through my notes about JavaScript.